German billionaire missing in Alps since Saturday

-Authorities in Switzerland and Italy are searching for a German billionaire who has been missing in the Alps since the weekend.
+Authorities in Switzerland and Italy were searching Wednesday for a German billionaire who has been missing in the Alps since the weekend, when he failed to return from a ski excursion on the Matterhorn.

-A spokeswoman for Tengelmann, Sieglinde Schuchardt, said Wednesday that there was no news yet on the fate of the 58-year-old.
+A spokeswoman for Tengelmann said Wednesday that there was no news yet on the fate of the 58-year-old.
+Sieglinde Schuchardt told The Associated Press that Haub was an experienced skier and mountaineer.

+Swiss daily Blick reported that the Haub family raised the alarm after Haub didn't show up at his hotel in Zermatt on Saturday afternoon.

+The head of mountain rescue services in Italy's Aosta valley, Adriano Favre, was quoted by Blick as saying that bad weather and high avalanche risk on the Italian side forced a six-person team to interrupt their search Tuesday.

 Tengelmann's main businesses are the hardware store Obi and clothing retailer KiK.
 It also has large stakes in the Netto supermarket chain and online retailer Zalando.